 One Common Trait in Addiction

-There is an age old debate in the world of addiction and it has many variations in the answer.
-You may be wondering what that debate is, well it is: What is addiction?
+There is an age-old debate in the world of addiction and it has many variations in the answer.
+You may be wondering what that debate is, well it is: What is an addiction?
 Some people say it is a disease, while others disagree and say it is a choice or something that happened because of a traumatic experience.
 While these different opinions all have weight behind what they are explaining, they do have one trait in common when talking about addiction.
 These addicts whether it is a disease, traumatic experience, or just a choice have one common factor; they are all looking to escape reality.

 Think about it, if you have a headache or a pain in your back, the most common response is to take pain medication.
-You are trying to get rid of the pain as quick as possible.
+You are trying to get rid of the pain as quickly as possible.
 This is no different for someone with an addiction.
 While they may be escaping different things, the main goal is to avoid uncomfortable feelings and situations.
 They become masters at escaping reality and diving deep into the abyss known as addiction.
 For example, someone may have lost a loved one and cannot cope with their feelings of loss and grief, so they drink nonstop instead of facing their feelings.
 Over time, they realize they cannot stop drinking and now need to drink even more to escape reality.

 For some, it could be trying cocaine for the first time and getting instantly hooked on the feeling of the cocaine rush.
 That rush is all they think about and compare every other feeling they have to it and nothing can compare, or so they think.
 What are they escaping in this scenario?
 They are once again escaping reality.
 Once the rush hits, they are not thinking about grades at school, their job, or their financial troubles.
 Those things do not exist when they are feeling the rush.
 They are now addicted to feeling this way and do not want to go back to their old life.
 Addiction has set in and feels too comfortable to escape it.